 5. Take risks and escape the tyranny of “the way we’ve always done it.”

 From goat milk shampoo to riding a bike to work, new ideas come along every day.
 Give some that seem outlandish an honest try.
-As Helen Keller said, “Life is either a daring adventure or nothing.”
+Remember what Helen Keller said: “Life is either a daring adventure or nothing.”

 6. Helping to heal the world will heal you.

 Chemicals make our bodies sick.
 They’re no better for our land and water.
 Exercising outdoors is good for us.
-It’s also good for the earth, because we care for what we inhabit on a daily basis.
-Taking part in a beach cleanup or stream restoration benefits our hearts and minds while benefitting the land and sea.
+Being outside is also good for the earth, because we care for what we inhabit on a daily basis.
+Taking part in a beach cleanup or stream restoration benefits our hearts and minds while also benefiting the land and sea.

 7. Decide what you’re here for.

 Why did you come to the coast?
 Because it’s beautiful?
 For fresh air?
 To play on the beach?
 To raise a healthy family?
 Why are you here now?
 Are you here to watch life happen to other people on television?
 Or are you here to live your own great life?
 Keep answering this question.
 Keep acting on the answer.